SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

 linkedin:  ""
 skype:  "tiagov8"

-quote:  "It\'s not what you look at that matters, it\'s what you see."
+quote:  "It's not what you look at that matters, it's what you see."
 ---

 ​ [![BookNow.png](/Images/Bio/BookNow.png)](http://veethere.com/With/TiagoAraujo) <span style="line-height:18px;">